top of page

 Who is Standing in the Way?

-We Energies CEOs and the politicians they pay for say they care about their customers and the environment – all while they hike up our rates, pollute our air and water, and deliberately target communities they think can’t fight back.
+WE Energies CEOs and the politicians they pay for say they care about their customers and the environment – all while they hike up our rates, pollute our air and water, and deliberately target communities they think can’t fight back.

 As local families struggle to pay their bills, their executives and shareholders rake in millions of dollars in profits every year.

-Instead of investing in clean energy, We Energies continues to build methane gas plants, releasing pollutants that worsen climate change impacts and health conditions like heart disease and asthma.
+Instead of investing in clean energy, WE Energies continues to build methane gas plants, releasing pollutants that worsen climate change impacts and health conditions like heart disease and asthma.

 What Are We Doing?